 Some cat owners give their pets Benadryl to relieve them of allergic reactions, including itchy skin.
 Some use it when their cats suffer from bug bites or untoward reactions to injections.
 Other pet owners utilize Benadryl as a quick fix to help their cats sleep soundly at night, calm them down during plane or car rides, or help them deal with nausea.

-However, some findings prove that most cats react differently to Benadryl tablets than humans.
+However, some findings prove that most cats have a different reaction to Benadryl tablets than humans.
 If the medication makes you sleepy, you may have thought giving Benadryl to your pet may get them to relax.
 Do not be surprised if they show the opposite reaction and become more energetic than usual, though not all cats would have this kind of reaction to the drug.

 Their response varies, and you would only know how your pet would react to the drug after giving it to them.

-It is crucial to remember that there are situations when it is best to get your cat treated by a medical professional than to give them first aid.
-They include getting bitten by a snake, insects you don't recognize, or reptiles.
+It is crucial to remember that there are situations when it is best to get your cat treated by a medical professional than to give them first-aid.
+They include getting bitten by a snake, insects you don’t recognize, or reptiles.
 These mishaps could be fatal if not properly treated quickly.

 How Does Benadryl Work?

-Benadryl's primary function is to block the effects of histamine in humans and animals, including dogs and cats.
+Benadryl’s primary function is to block the effects of histamine in humans and animals, including dogs and cats.
 The medication treats allergies and allergic responses, such as itching, sneezing, swelling, runny nose, and watery eyes.
-It can also help relieve vomiting and motion sickness from environmental or food allergies.
-It's included in the therapies intended for mast cell tumors, and it also works as a mild sedative.
+It can also help in relieving vomiting and motion sickness from environmental or food allergies.
+It’s included in the therapies intended for mast cell tumors, and it also works as a mild sedative.

 Can You Give a Cat Benadryl?

 Yes.
-Depending on the circumstances, it is safe to give your cat a small Benadryl dosage in moderation.
+It is safe to give your cat a small Benadryl dosage in moderation depending on the circumstances.
 However, it is best to consult your veterinarian to ensure that you are giving the proper dosage and that it is the right drug for the ailment or discomfort your pet is experiencing.

-While the drug is widely accepted to be safe by the veterinary community, Benadryl is not FDA approved for cats' consumption.
+While the drug is widely accepted to be safe by the veterinary community, Benadryl is not FDA approved for cats’ consumption.

 They may suffer from an overdose if administered improperly, so it is your responsibility to follow proper dosage guidelines.
 It is also not advisable to give Benadryl to cats under other medications, those suffering from certain health conditions, and pregnant cats.

 What Are the Side Effects of Giving a Cat Benadryl?

 Benadryl is a short-acting drug, the effects of which stop within 24 hours.
 However, the effects may be longer in pets with kidney or liver problems.
 It can also cause potential side effects, especially in the case of an overdose.
+Here are some of the side effects your cat may experience from taking Benadryl.
+If you see them having any of these symptoms longer than usual, bring your pet to a vet to determine what’s causing the reaction:

-• Gastrointestinal upset, including vomiting and diarrhea
+- Gastrointestinal upset, including vomiting and diarrhea

-• Urinary retention
+- Urinary retention

-• Dry mouth
+- Dry mouth

-• Sleepiness
+- Sleepiness

-• Lack of appetite
+- Lack of appetite

-• Lethargy
+- Lethargy

-• Hyperexcitability
+- Hyperexcitability

 Why Give a Cat Benadryl?